doe300/BitManipulationLibrary/README.md

 The main functionality of the library is the mapping of binary structures (e.g. parts of a binary data format) from/to C++ objects.
 The mapped types can be built-in and standard-library types (e.g. `uint32_t`, `std::vector`), predefined mapping types (see `types.hpp`) as well as custom user-defined types (POD types as well as more complex custom types with custom `read` and `write` functions).
+The size and interpretation of the binary representation is part of the object type definition.

+## Binary Mappers

+Binary mappers are another way of mapping objects from/to binary data (see `binary_map.hpp` header).
+The mappers are free-standing functions or functor types and thus do not require the mapped type to be modified for binary mapping.
+This also allows binary mappers to

+A) map foreign (e.g. standard library) types without the need to modify them and
+B) map the same type in different ways by implementing different mappers for each binary representation to map.

+TODO binary representation (e.g. order of members, number and interpretation of bits) is part of type definition.
+TODO Vs. Binary Map, representation is defined by mapping (function) object, independent of (memory) storage type TODO Vs. Bit View, storage type defines binary representation, does not store in-memory values (view on binary data)

 ### Basic Concepts